mgreenig/COVIDENCE-survey/README.md

 Users can request a download [here](https://www.drugbank.ca/releases/latest).
 In order to reproduce this workflow, the downloaded XML file should be named `drugbank.xml` and moved to the `/data` directory.

-To parse the XML file and map drug aliases to the IDs of their standard identifiers, we provide the [`Parse_drugbank.py`](Parse_drugbank.py) script, which returns a dictionary - `drug_dictionary` - containing medication names as keys mapped to the DrugBank IDs of their active ingredients.
+To parse the XML file and map drug aliases to the IDs of their active ingredients, we provide the [`Parse_drugbank.py`](Parse_drugbank.py) script, which returns a dictionary - `drug_dictionary` - containing medication names as keys mapped to the DrugBank IDs of their active ingredients.

 ### Electronic Medicines Compendium (EMC)